 - You may submit more than one film to SFW: Shorts.

 - The deadline for early bird submissions is Monday 31st August 2020.
 The Regular deadline is Wednesday 30th September 2020.
+The final deadline is Saturday 10th October 2020.
 Film submissions will not be accepted for competition after this date.

 - All filmmakers whose films are shortlisted will be notified by email or phone by Friday 16th October 2020.